 The presence of the Stasi

-Ian: From my interviews that I’ve done is that people are sort of expecting the Stasi at every corner and the ever oppressive state.
+Ian: From my interviews that I have done is that people are sort of expecting the Stasi at every corner and the ever oppressive state.
 But the vast majority of people were just getting on with their life as they could in the same way that people were in the West.
 And just sort of accepted the way things were.

 Steffen: Sort of, right.
-I mean that’s I think probably one of the most frequent discussions when you get even nowadays that people still discuss.
-On one hand, it was sort of clear that there was always the possibility that somebody you’re talking to might be with the Stasi.
+I mean that's I think probably one of the most frequent discussions when you get even nowadays that people still discuss.
+On one hand, it was sort of clear that there was always the possibility that somebody you're talking to might be with the Stasi.
 Or might be giving reports to the Stasi as an unofficial member.
-On the other hand, we were friends with people and you just couldn’t think of them doing something like that.
+On the other hand, we were friends with people and you just could not think of them doing something like that.
 As many, many people saw after the wall came down, I was actually more frequent than we thought at GDR times.
 That was pretty surprising for me.
-Thankfully, I didn’t have such thing.
+Thankfully, I did not have such thing.
 I did look up my Stasi files and I did not see anything that anybody said something bad about me or so.
 It was very, very thin.
 But yeah, I know many other people who had bad surprises.

 Family relations in the West